funkybob/django-classy-settings/docs/api.rst

    Prefixes the method name to determine the environment variable checked for this value.

-type
+cast
-   A callable to help with type-casting values.
+   A callable to help with casting/validating values.

 The key is always prefixed, using the value of cbs.DEFAULT_ENV_PREFIX if none is specified.